 The RCN is the ‘go to’ organisation for all members of the nursing team.
-We understand your needs better than anyone else, whether you aspire to develop your career or remain in your support role and being the best you can be in that role.
+We understand your needs better than anyone else, whether you aspire to develop your career or remain in your support role and be the best you can be in that role.
 We’re here every step of the way.

 The RCN responds to Nursing Associate consultation March 2016.

 The RCN has responded to Health Education England’s (HEE) consultation on the nursing associate role.
 More than 7,500 members responded to the RCN’s survey, helping to inform its response.

 The RCN thinks the proposal contains some positive principles, reinforcing the importance of role clarity, education and a career framework.
 But we do have concerns around the wider unintended consequences that could arise if the role is introduced.
 These are related to staffing levels and skill mix, funding issues, substitution and confusion around roles, for example.
 HEE is due to respond in June 2016.

 First Steps is the RCN’s most popular free e-learning tool for health care assistants.
 It’s a perfect resource to dip in and out of, whether you’re new to the post or looking to refresh your knowledge and skills.